-The project aims to be a beacon of community engagement inspiring children and young people.
+The project aims to be a beacon of community engagement inspiring young people.
 A series of co-creation workshops supports activities for young people in the area as well as being accessible to others and the university will be able to exhibit work on a continuous basis reaching out to the local community.

 Students engaged in public consultation in collaboration with the council to better understand needs and aspirations of locals.
 Students then developed designs for a visionary community hub based on the initial research.

 This Project derives from the previous 1:1 pavilions students built, that now have a permanent home at our Harrow Campus.
-In addition, local outreach exhibitions organised by local Wilfred Achille, Part III course leader at the University of Westminster, promotes architectural education from and for black and ethnic minority parts of the community and engaging locals who usually would not have access to academic environments.
+In addition, local outreach exhibitions organised by local Wilfred Achille, Part III course leader at the University of Westminster, promotes architectural education from and for black and ethnic minority parts of the community engaging locals who usually would not have access to academic environments.

 Live projects involve participatory activities that can bring together diverse stakeholders.
 Significantly, the projects have a tangible physical aspect which makes participation exciting, engaging and most importantly, empowering.
 Our innovative approach is to use Live Projects as a way to understand issues and ask questions.
 We introduce new ways of working collaboratively across sectors and take our multidisciplinary skills within academia and use these in live projects to serve communities and have a positive impact on society whilst introducing students and staff to alternative practice.

 Live projects provide a deeper understanding of the complex relationships between spatial, political, financial and social factors in connection with our lived urban experience.
 There is the possibility for practical and tangible outcomes, which can be communicated to a wide range of audiences in an engaging way.
-Live Projects promote an understanding of complex relationships of stakeholders and introducing novel ways of practice whilst being useful, applied and with specific project outcomes.
+Live Projects promote an understanding of complex relationships of stakeholders and introduce novel ways of practice whilst being useful, applied and with specific project outcomes.